Recent developments on Oka manifolds: Algebraic Oka theory

+Despite the fact that algebraic ellipticity is equivalent to algebraic subellipticity, we shall keep using the latter term in some of the subsequent results to indicate that the arguments do not use this recently established equivalence.

-A major source of algebraically elliptic manifolds are algebraic manifold which are flexible in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013DMJ}, which means that their tangent space at every point is spanned by locally nilpotent derivations, LNDs.
-Indeed, the composition of flows of finitely many LNDs on such a manifold provides a dominating algebraic spray (see \cite[Proposition 5.6.22 (c)]{Forstneric2017E}).
-In particular, every flexible manifold is Oka.
+A major source of algebraically elliptic manifolds are {\em flexible manifolds} in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013DMJ}, i.e., manifolds whose tangent space at every point is spanned by locally nilpotent derivations, LNDs.
+Indeed, the composition of (algebraic) flows of finitely many LNDs on a flexible manifold yields a dominating algebraic spray (see \cite[Proposition 5.6.22 (c)]{Forstneric2017E}).
 Likewise, a complex manifold which is flexible in the holomorphic sense is weakly subelliptic, hence Oka (see \cite[Proposition 5.6.22 (a)]{Forstneric2017E}).
-For recently found examples of flexible manifolds, see the papers \cite{Perepechko2013,ParkWon2016,Gizatulin2018,MichalekPerepechkoSuss2018,ProkhorovZaidenberg2018,Gaifullin2019X,Perepechko2021} and Theorem \ref{th:toric-aOka}.
+For recently found examples of flexible manifolds, see \cite{Perepechko2013,ParkWon2016,Gizatulin2018,MichalekPerepechkoSuss2018,ProkhorovZaidenberg2018,Gaifullin2019X,Perepechko2021} and Theorem \ref{th:toric-aOka}.

 \begin{example} For every integer $n\ge 3$ the quadric hypersurface in $\C^n$ given by